 Project Overview

-Objectives Overview:
+80-100 Word Objectives Overview:

 The project team will produce a set of tools including a significant wave height climatology, a wave direction climatology, to incorporate alongside seasonal tidal data and a weekly sea level anomaly forecast in order to create a sub-monthly or monthly outlook for coastal inundation in the USAPI.
-Inundation risk will be assigned a categorical value in terms of percent severity above average sea surface height.
-The risk metric will be applied to the Republic of the Marshall Islands (RMI) as a study site with the goal of testing applicability for all of the USAPI.
+Inundation risk was assigned a categorical value in terms of percent severity above average sea surface height.
+The risk metric was applied to the Republic of the Marshall Islands (RMI) as a study site with the goal of testing applicability for all of the USAPI.

 Abstract:

 The project team will partner with the Regional Climate Services Director (RCSD) for the Pacific Region, Dr. John J. Marra, under NOAA National Centers for Environmental Information (NCEI) to analyze near-real time (i.e., weekly) spatial and temporal patterns and trends in sea-surface height (SSH) around the U.S. Affiliated Pacific Islands (USAPI).
 Ocean Surface Topography Mission data and current tidal data from in-situ measurements will be used.
-In situ and satellite data from buoys, tide gauges, NASA’s Sea Surface Height (SSH) climate record derived from the TOPEX/Poseidon mission and Ocean Surface Topography Mission data from Jason-2 and Jason-3 satellites, and a blend of satellites for NOAA’s CoastWatch / OceanWatch will be utilized.
+In situ and satellite data from buoys, tide gauges, NASA’s Sea Surface Height (SSH) climate record derived from the TOPEX/Poseidon mission and Ocean Surface Topography Mission data from Jason-2 and Jason-3 satellites, and a blend of satellites for NOAA’s CoastWatch and OceanWatch will be utilized.
 The team will produce a significant wave height climatology, wave direction climatology, a 1 week to 3 week outlook, and a categorical inundation risk metric to assess island inundation risk.
-End-users Dr. John Marra and Dr. Matthew Widlansky will use the risk metric tool set climatologies and distribute this information to coastal hazard and climate adaptation decision-makers in the USAPI.
+End users Dr. John Marra and Dr. Matthew Widlansky will use the risk metric tool set climatologies and distribute this information to coastal hazard and climate adaptation decision-makers in the USAPI.

 Keywords:

-Wave model, climatology, U. S. Affiliated Pacific Islands, coastal flooding, risk metric, sea level anomaly, sea surface height, tides
+Wave model, climatology, US Affiliated Pacific Islands, coastal flooding, risk metric, sea level anomaly, sea surface height, tides

 Partner Organizations: